Reports: 4 US senators sold stocks before coronavirus market crash

 A spokesperson for Loeffler said the senator was unaware of the transactions until weeks later.

-Sen. James Inhofe, R-Okla., sold as much as $400,000 in stock, all on Jan.
-27. The holdings included PayPal, Apple and Brookfield Asset Management, according to the New York Times.
+Sen. James Inhofe, R-Okla., sold as much as $400,000 in stock, according to the New York Times, all on Jan.
+27. The holdings included PayPal, Intuit, Apple, Danaher Corporation and Brookfield Asset Management.

 The Associated Press contributed.